Associate Professor Mahsood Shah

 'This area is important because governments in many countries are trying to improve current standards,' he says.'So I will continue to use my expertise to undertake national projects and collaborate with academics from other univer

 Apart from working with universities, Mahsood has worked with more than 10 private for-profit higher education providers on a wide range of projects including accreditation and re-accreditation with Tertiary Education Quality and Standards Agency (TEQSA).
 Mahsood has led the former Australian Universities Quality Agency (AUQA) audits in three universities and seven private for-profit providers.
 Some of his work related to quality assurance, benchmarking, and student experience is included in AUQA Good Practice database.
-Mahsood is an expert with TEQSA register of experts and he is also a quality auditor with Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ), and the Commission for Academic Accreditation (CAA) in the United Arab Emirates.
+Mahsood is an expert with TEQSA register of experts and he is also a quality auditor with Hong Kong Council for Accreditation of Academic and Vocational Qualifications (HKCAAVQ).

 Mahsood was the founding editor of the International Studies in Widening Participation journal which is located at the University of Newcastle, Australia.

-Mahsood's research interest relates to tertiary education quality assurance.
 Mahsood has 20 years of work experience in a number of universities in strategic planning and quality assurance roles.
-His research expertise includes: quality assurance in tertiary education; effectiveness of external quality assessment; private higher education; student feedback (design, methodology and measurement); student experience and enhancement; student engagement in external audits/reviews; student attrition and retention, and social inclusion policies and its impact on standards and outcomes.
+Mahsood’s research strength spans in a number of areas.
+They include: quality assurance in tertiary education; effectiveness of external quality assessment; student feedback (design, methodology and measurement); student experience and enhancement, international higher education (inclu transnational), private higher education; student engagement in external audits/reviews; student attrition and retention, and social inclusion policies and its impact on standards and outcomes.
 Mahsood has published papers in journals and conference proceedings with peers from various countries.
-His recent book titled " External Quality Audit: Has it improved quality assurance in universities? is published by Woodhead Publishing in March 2013.
+His recent book titled ‘Widening Participation: A Global Perspective’ is due to be published in late 2015.

 Significant experience in leading strategy development and quality assurance in universities.
 Mahsood has coordinated external quality audits in three universities and 10 private for-profit higher education providers.
 Mahsood has worked in different kinds of tertiary education providers including dual sector university; multi campus university with large proportion of students who are first in the immediate family to access tertiary education; research intensive university, single campus university, and private for-profit providers.